Danny024/Udacity-Robotics-Software-Engineer/P3/README.md

 roslaunch my_robot amcl.launch
 ```
 * Testing
-You have two options to control your robot while it localize itself here:
+You can control your robot by either of the two actions:
   * Send navigation goal via RViz
   * Send move command via teleop package.
 Navigate your robot, observe its performance and tune your parameters for AMCL.